 Have Your Readers in Mind

-In other words, you shouldn’t write for search engine bots.
+First of all, you shouldn’t write for search engine bots.
 You need to write for your readers.
-This means that you must have content that is readable and relevant, not something that is stuffed with keywords or with bad links.
+This means that you must have content that is unique, readable and relevant, not pages that are stuffed with keywords, recycled topics, and bad links.

 You need to provide value to your readers.
-By providing value, you’ll build relationships with every article, and that will increase content sharing and web traffic, which consequently, will increase your search rankings.
+By providing value, you’ll build relationships through every article, and that will increase content sharing and web traffic, which consequently, will increase your search rankings.

 Update Your Content

 No website starts with the best content.
-If you have older content that needs a revamp, new links, or content that needs to be removed, you need to address it and update according to current algorithm standards.
-Short-form content can always turn into a long form, which will create additional opportunity for links and proper keywords usage.
+If you have older content that needs a revamp, new links, or information that should be removed, you have to address it and update according to current algorithm standards.
+Short-form content can always turn into a long form, which will create additional opportunities for links and proper keywords usage.

 Eliminate Duplicate Content